 Alzheimer’s disease is strongly correlated with aging, with most patients over the age of 65, though it can appear in younger patients as well.
-Patients that are under the age of 65 when diagnosed are said to have early-onset Alzheimer’s.
-Scientists are still researching the disease to understand more about how it develops, but there seems to be a link between genetic, environmental, and lifestyle factors.
+Patients who are under the age of 65 when diagnosed are said to have early-onset Alzheimer’s.
+Scientists are still researching the disease to understand how it develops, but there seems to be a link between genetic, environmental, and lifestyle factors.

 Diagnosing Alzheimer’s Disease